 The simplest way to merge data in two columns is by using the ampersand (&) operator.
 This operator is used to concatenate (join) two or more strings together.

-Here’s an example: (See Also: How Do You Sort Google Sheets)
+Here’s an example: (See Also: How To Import From One Google Sheet To Another)

 Column A | Column B | Result |